Experimental review on Majorana zero-modes in hybrid nanowires: Majorana oscillations

 In some cases, the characterization of oscillations in energy is limited by the measurement resolution (and the temperature/coupling broadening).
 Still, the oscillation can be reflected by the zero-bias conductance amplitude as a characteristic ``breathing" fine structure~\cite{Deng2018}, as shown by the gate and magnetic field dependent measurements in Figs.~\ref{Fig5} (d) and (f), respectively.
 The conductance amplitude breathing is simply because the overlapping of Majorana wavefunction will dramatically influence the Andreev-reflection amplitude at the normal probe-superconductor interface.

 The oscillations discussed above are from devices with fixed physical lengths.
-In Refs.~\cite{Albrecht2016} and \cite{Vaitiekenas2020}, the relations between oscillations and device lengths have been investigated.
-There, Albrecht et al. and Vaitiekenas et al. monitored the lowest energy sub-gap states of hybrid islands by Coulomb resonance peak space.
+In Refs.~\cite{Albrecht2016} and~\cite{Vaitiekenas2020}, the relations between oscillations and device lengths have been investigated.
+There, the lowest energy sub-gap states of hybrid islands are monitored by the Coulomb resonance peak space.
 The oscillations can be measured with a high resolution by averaging a large number of peak spaces.
-As shown in Figs.~\ref{Fig5} (h)-(i)], the oscillation amplitude and device length follows an exponential decay trend.
+As shown in Figs.~\ref{Fig5} (h)-(i), the oscillation amplitude and device length follow an exponential decay trend.

-It is worth emphasizing that the oscillation pattern or the length-dependent should not be considered as a smoking gun signature of Majorana modes alone, but should only serve as evaluation criteria with other signatures together.
+It is worth emphasizing that the oscillation pattern or the length dependence should not be considered as a ``smoking-gun" signature of Majorana modes , but should only serve as evaluation criteria with other signatures.
+Trivial Andreev bound states or quasi-Majorana bound states~\cite{Prada2020, Moore2018, Vuik2019, Avila2019} could also introduce certain oscillation patterns.